10 Steps to Balance Your Hormones Naturally

 The most important step to blood sugar balance is starting your day – every day – with a high protein breakfast, and then eating a diet high in protein, good quality fats, and vegetables regularly throughout the day.

 Protein has a stabilising effect on blood sugar level, as it helps pull sugar into the cells so your body can use it for energy.
 Fat slows down the absorption of glucose into the bloodstream and prevents sugar highs and sugars crashes, but skip anything that requires a factory to produce it.
 Corn oil, soybean oil, safflower oil, sunflower oil and margarine are all highly processed and highly inflammatory.
 As a rule of thumb, enjoy fats that allowed your ancestors of 10,000 (and even 100,000 years ago!) to thrive.
 These include fats from grazing animals, like butter, ghee, egg yolks, lard and tallow.
-Unrefined (virgin) coconut oil and cold pressed virgin olive oil are another excellent options.
+Unrefined (virgin) coconut oil and cold pressed virgin olive oil are other excellent options.
 Those fats don’t clog arteries - blood sugar problems do.

 Anti-inflammatory, healthy fats include: